-An educator since 1997, Tamara taught at the Aurora Waldorf School in Anchorage, Alaska before relocating through Taos, NM to Florida.
-In public education since 2002, Tamara taught art and expressive arts at Emma E. Booker and Fruitville Elementary Schools respectively until 2009 when she entered the second grade classroom.
-Tamara has also taught art summer camp at the Art Center Sarasota for five years and has served as adjunct faculty at Ringling College of Art and Design teaching Discovering Creativity for children ages 5-11.
-Throughout her teaching career, her special interest has been to facilitate curriculum connections through the arts.
-As a dancer and a visual artist, she has developed her specific interest through drama and creative movement as well as visual art.
+An educator since 1997, Tamara taught in Waldorf schools in Alaska and New Mexico before relocating to Florida.
+In public education since 2002, Tamara taught art, expressive arts, computer technology, and second grade in Sarasota County School District.
+She also taught art summer camp at the Art Center Sarasota for five years and has served as adjunct faculty at Ringling College of Art and Design teaching Discovering Creativity for children ages 5-11.
+Throughout her teaching career, her special interest has been to integrate the arts and facilitate curriculum connections that broaden the child’s understanding of themselves and the world.
 Tamara enjoys sharing her passion for arts integration with educators who seek to enliven their curriculum.

 Tamara’s first creative love was dance.
 Throughout her education, she continued to seek dance training and performed with “Voices” Dance Ensemble at the University of Alaska Anchorage for three years.
 She also performed the duet “Box for a Brighter Side” with Susan Joy Share, a sculptural book binder, for two years.
 Beginning in 1983, Tamara received private instruction in drawing and has continued throughout her life to express herself through the arts.
 At California College of Arts and Crafts in the late 1980’s, Tamara discovered the field of Expressive Arts Therapy and her passion for working with art to help others was born.
 Tamara met Kathleen Horne and Victoria Domenichello-Anderson in Sarasota in 2001 and began using expressive arts processes like Touch Drawing to heal and grow.
 At the onset of the Art and Healing Certificate program at Ringling College, Tamara resumed a journey toward a career in the expressive arts and has not looked back since.